-This publication describes the Optical Subsystem, a configuration of IBM Informix Dynamic Server (IDS) that supports the storage of TEXT and BYTE data types, also known as simple large objects, on optical platters.
+This publication describes the Optical Subsystem, a configuration of IBM Informix database software that supports the storage of TEXT and BYTE data types, also known as simple large objects, on optical platters.
 It describes the Optical Subsystem interface for an optical-storage subsystem and the set of SQL statements that you use exclusively with optical platters.